vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/5.storage-service-administration/data-import/spark-writer.md

 ### Write Configuration Files

 The configuration files consist of the Spark field, the Nebula Graph field, the tags mapping field, and the edges mapping field.
-The Spark related parameters are configure in the Spark field.
-The username and password information for Nebula are configured in the Nebula field.
-Basic data source information for each tag/edge is described in the tag/edge mapping field.
+The Spark related parameters are configured in the Spark field.
+The username and password information for Nebula Graph are configured in the Nebula Graph field.
+Basic data source information for each tag or edge is described in the tag/edge mapping field.
 The tag/edge mapping field corresponds to multiple tag/edge inputting sources.
 Different tag/edge can come from different data sources.

 Example of a mapping file for the input source: